 Step 1: Apply for Apprentice Financial Support

-Have questions about Apprentice Financial Support?
+Have questions about Apprentice Financial Support or your 16-digit code?
 Contact Work BC.

 Step 2: Apply for EI

-Apply for EI through Service Canada one week prior to your start of class or your last day of work, whichever is closer to your start date.
+Apply for EI through Service Canada one week prior to your start of class.
 You must file your EI claim within four weeks from your last day of work.

 If you have an active EI claim, do not reapply.
 Follow Step 1, and then contact Service Canada to provide them with your reference code and training dates.
-On your EI claimant report, indicate that you are attending apprentice training.
+Make sure you do your first EI claimant report to start your claim.
+Indicate YES to Training and Available.

 Have questions about EI?
 Contact Service Canada.